 Perfect Pulled Pork Brine Recipe

 Apple and pork are two things that always go together so well.
-So, for the perfect pulled pork brine recipe, it makes sense to incorporate the use of apple juice-based brine.
+So, for the oh-so-American, perfect pulled pork brine recipe, it makes sense to incorporate the use of apple juice-based brine.

 Prep Time: est. 15 minutes plus 12-24 hours brining

 Ingredients For This Pulled Pork Brine Recipe